Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2018-08-14-AzureApplicationHosting.md

 |zoomalong.co.uk/static | Azure Storage Account|

 Used to store any files or images etc.
-Because both the API and Web Application exist on the same URL then we won’t run into any CORS issues.
+Because both the API and Web Application exist on the same URL then we wonï¿½t run into any CORS issues.
 Remember to bind the DNS Cname to the Azure function proxy and not the website.

 ![aah1](/images/aah1.png)